pressbooks/local-dev-environment/README.md

 Once you have completed these steps, you should be able to use Pressbooks locally by visiting `http://pressbooks.test` or `https://pressbooks.test`.

 ### Running tests
+Everything needed to run unit tests will be provided when you run `lando start`.
+You can re-install the Pressbooks test suite by running `lando install-tests`.

 You can run tests inside your Lando instance with the following commands:
 `lando test` (this is a shortcut which runs the core Pressbooks unit tests inside your container)